 Welcome to Artisan Wood Market!

-My name is Lupe Nielsen and I have been doing really serious fine woodworking for over five years.
+My name is Lupe Nielsen and I have been doing really serious fine woodworking for over seven years.
 Woodworking has really become my passion and through all these years I have been creating pieces for my own edification as well as for sale to the wider market.

-About a year ago, I thought about making a website featuring my work, as a showcase and portfolio.
+A couple of years ago, I thought about making a website featuring my work, as a showcase and portfolio.
 However, through the years, I have met and befriended quite a few remarkable craftsmen – people who I admire and respect.
 I then thought that the idea of creating a website was good, but it could even be better if a group of us joined forces and offered our talents to the world.
 Combining our products would provide a wider choice for our potential clientele.

 As we embark in this new adventure, I am proud to introduce to you the eight artisans that have joined our group: